gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 It’s one of the reasons using iframes is generally a bad idea.

-That said, there are some things that only iframes can do, so they will probably never go away.
+That said, there are some things that only iframes can do, so they'll probably never go away.
 # Making an iframe
 Before can interact with an iframe, we need to create one and attach it to the page.